simonesilvestroni/m2m-website/_posts/2024-03-06-the-accounts-graveyard.md

 The above amount to a tiny percentage of the culling.
 A sheer number of deletions are confined in the extremely fragmented world of sound design.
 Every single audio plug-in depends on an inefficient online account, whether the software is paid or free, so I moved away from that world a while ago, to consolidate my efforts around a few tiny (and one big) companies.

 A heartfelt mention of honour goes to _Avid_.
 The privacy request I sent on 4 December 2023 through their official privacy channel still has to be processed.
-Two months later I asked what the wait was for, so they assigned a request ID to my reply, answering after a week by saying "This is a duplicate question of my previous request".
+Two months later I asked what the wait was for, so they assigned a request ID to my reply, answering after a week by saying "This is a duplicate question of a previous request".
 I'll wait.